 Knowing exactly when and how your Samsung TV freezes occur can help identify the potential cause:

-- Random freezing: If the freezes seem to happen randomly at any time, it’s likely an underlying hardware or software problem.
+• Random Freezing: If the freezes seem to happen randomly at any time, it’s likely an underlying hardware or software problem.

-- Freezing on startup/powering on: This points to a deeper firmware or operating system issue.
+• Freezes when Turning on: This points to a deeper firmware or operating system issue.

-- Freezing when playing 4K/HDR content: This indicates a settings mismatch or possible HDMI handshake issue between your TV and playback device/source.
+• Freezing when Playing 4K/HDR Content: This indicates a settings mismatch or possible HDMI handshake issue between your TV and playback device/source.

-- Freezing when switching between apps/inputs: A problem switching video modes could indicate HDMI, resolution or general input setting mismatches.
+• Freezing when Switching between Apps/Inputs: A problem switching video modes could indicate HDMI, resolution, or general input setting mismatches.

 Pay attention to any patterns around specific triggers like playing certain content, using certain apps, overheating after long periods, etc., as this can directly point to causes like incorrect settings.